-How To Choose A Surfskate (Sizing, Deck & Wheels)
+How To Choose A Surfskate (Wheelbase & Size)

 Picking the right surfskate is a challenge.

 The ideal scenario is to test out surfskates before you purchase.
-If you have anyone in your area who surfskates, ask to test theirs.
+If you have a local shop/meetup that carries them, go there.
 It will make a world of difference when picking.
-But not everyone can do this.

 So, here’s the process I think makes the most sense.